SMTP 550 5.1.1 Error - How to Resolve [SOLVED]

 Outdated DNS records

-The Domain Name System (DNS) resolves domain names into IP addresses.
-If the DNS records for the email recipient’s domain are out of date or set incorrectly, email servers cannot find the correct route to deliver the email, causing transmission to fail.
+As DNS converts domain names to IP addresses.
+And if the DNS records of the email recipient’s domain are outdated or incorrectly configured, the email servers cannot find the right direction to deliver the email, and delivery fails.

 Related – SMTP Email Error 550 5.7.1 – How to Resolve [SOLVED]